ranorex/Packages/README.md

 #### Studio

-If you are using Ranorex Studio 7.2+ you just have to click "Add Ranorex Automation Supplements" in the Solution Explorer.
-This will create a new project
+If you are using Ranorex Studio 7.2+ you just have to click "Add Automation Helpers" in the Solution Explorer or via ContextMenu.
+This will create a new project...

 #### Clone

-Clone and reference this project into your existing Ranorex Test Suite Solution.
+Clone and add this project into your existing Ranorex Test Suite Solution.

 #### NuGet